Jordan Moore Intuition-led Designer

 Dropping a slide in place triggers a sequence of events beginning with the internal Arduino Yun with an NFC (near-field communication) shield read the NFC sticker on the back of the slide.
 Once the tag is identified over Wi-Fi, the Pi MusicBox API plays the selected album from Spotify through the connected speakers.
 To me, Brendan’s Plastic Player is the perfect example of analogue and digital music experiences coexisting in balance and harmony with each other.
 Other senses are brought back into play – the speed of digital (as a bug, not a feature) is eliminated by the time it takes you to leaf through the collection of slides, select one, and play.
 It’s not easy to skip tracks, browse, and add thousands to your collection by design.
 It’s thoughtfully paced; it leaves room for meaning.
 Decisions are slower and more deliberate.

-Brendan’s creation makes a screen look like a limitation rather than an optimal interface in this more considered approach to digital music.
+Brendan’s Plastic Player project makes a screen look like a limitation rather than an optimal interface in this more considered approach to digital music.
 It’s easy to imagine how we could take the idea further – you could trade the physical slides with your friends and family; you would be able to gift them, as they’re a tangible analogue interface to a digital medium; you could even imagine music clubs sending you random slides each month with the kind of excitement and anticipation experienced when opening Panini football stickers.
 Best of all, the slides themselves could enable the yield triangles to exist and set up opportunities for another person to constellate and find personal meaning in an analogue space.
 All of these offshoots let the listener spend time with the complete work of the artist rather than skipping through it or past it.
 This thought experiment makes room beyond the screen for new ideas.

 If we don’t look beyond the screen, we get the benefit of instantaneous delivery but we are left with experience gaps: Areas of potential where digital transformation left behind the meaning and soul of something.
 I haven’t come here with ready-made tips or techniques for plugging these experience gaps, and if I did I’m not sure I’d want to give them to you either.
 I’d rather see what you come up with, reasoning from first principles rather than by analogy, through creative invention rather than imitation.